The END: Estimation Network Design for games under partial-decision information: Illustrative example: Unicast rate allocation

-We study a bandwidth allocation problem with fixed routing \cite{Alpcan:Basar:CongestionControl:CDC:2012,Eslami:Unicast:TAC:2022}, here modeled as a \gls{GNE} problem -- see \cref{fig:unicastscheme} for an illustration.
+We study a bandwidth allocation problem with fixed routing \cite{Alpcan:Basar:CongestionControl:CDC:2012,Eslami:Unicast:TAC:2022}, modeled as a \gls{GNE} problem -- see \cref{fig:unicastscheme} for an illustration.
 Consider an undirected connected communication network $\g{C} =(\set{I},\E{C})$.
 From each node $i\in\mc{I}$, a user sends data with rate $x_{i} \in [0,1]$, over a path $\set{L}_i$ -- \ie a sequence of consecutive edges over the graph $\g{C}$.
 User $i$ aims to choose $x_i$ to minimize the cost function

 where $U_i$ is an utility function, $\sigma_l$ represents the aggregative rate over the link (\ie edge) $l$, and $c_l$ is a penalty related to link $l$ (\eg quantifying the loss of service quality due to congestion \cite{Alpcan:Basar:CongestionControl:CDC:2012} or a tax imposed by a network manager \cite{Eslami:Unicast:TAC:2022}).
 Furthermore, the capacity of each link $l$ is bounded by the coupling constraints $\sigma_l \leq a_l $, for some $a_l >0$.
-Our objective is to seek a \gls{v-GNE} of the resulting generalized game, when the users can only communicate over the graph $\g{C}$.
+The objective is to seek a \gls{v-GNE} of the resulting generalized game, when the users can only communicate over the graph $\g{C}$.
+The capacity of each link can change over time \cite{Alpcan:Basar:CongestionControl:CDC:2012} (e.g., because some external primary users have priority on the bandwidth use), thus the users might have to solve the problem multiple times.
+Therefore, it is important for the users to solve the problem as efficiently as possible, to quickly adapt to the changes.

 Let us relabel the ``active'' edges $\bigcup_{i\in\mc{I}} \{l \in \set L_i \}$ (\ie the edges of $\g{C}$ hosting at least one path) as $\{1,2,\dots,P\} \eqqcolon \set P$; further, let us define for all $\p$ and $\i$,